-Rising 7th-12th graders who are able to type and have had some experience writing academic papers, including the following skills: compare/contrast essays, supporting thesis statements with evidence, and MLA formatting.
+Rising 7th-12th graders who are able to type and have had some experience writing academic papers including the following skills: compare/contrast essays, thesis statement and evidence, and alpha-numeric outlining.

 Please note: Students enrolled in this course will complete not only the text, but also regular writing assignments varying in length from one paragraph to a full 4 to 5-paragraph essay, thus earning this course the distinction of being a writing intensive course.
 Students who complete this course earn 1 high school course credit.